Self-Distilled Self-Supervised Representation Learning: Experiments

 \section{Experiments}

-In this section we describe details of our implementation. \kyv{We follow the implementation of} MoCo v3 \cite{chen2021empirical} \kyv{unless otherwise noted}.
-We show that SDSSL outperforms \kyv{the baselines} in various downstream tasks including ImageNet.
-Furthermore, the ablation study demonstrates \kyv{the efficacy of each factors of SDSSL}.
+In this section we describe details of our implementation.
+We follow the convention of MoCo v3 \cite{chen2021empirical} unless otherwise noted.
+We show that SDSSL outperforms the baselines in various downstream tasks including ImageNet.
+Moreover, we employ t-SNE \cite{van2008visualizing}, Centered Kernel Alignment (CKA)~\cite{cortes2012algorithms,kornblith2019similarity} and uniformity-alignment framework~\cite{wang2020understanding} to analyze the representations of SDSSL in an attempt to demystify its success.
+As we later show, the key is learning better representations in the lower layers, pushing the overall performance curve upwards.
+Thorough ablations show the effectiveness of individual components of SDSSL and the comparison of SDSSL with ResNet backbones reconfirms the effectiveness of our method.